 - Open your Netflix app and navigate to the More tab at the bottom.
 You select the App Settings option from there.

 - Tap the Video Playback setting.
-You have four options, including Automatic (default), Wi-Fi Only, Save Data, and Maximum Data.
+You have four options: Automatic (default), Wi-Fi Only, Save Data, and Maximum Data.

 On your TV:

 This one is a little bit tricky but doable.
-Roku, Android TV, Apple TV, and Fire TV all have settings that restrict resolution to 1080p and that can cut out all of that extra data usage from 4K and HDR.
+Roku, Android TV, Apple TV, and Fire TV all have settings that restrict resolution to 1080p, which can cut out all of that extra data usage from 4K and HDR.
 Smart TVs usually have a standalone Netflix app.
-The one that came on my LG B7 didn’t have any resolution settings but it may on other TVs.
+The one that came on my LG B7 didn’t have any resolution settings, but it may be on other TVs.

 Netflix is one of the world’s most popular premium streaming services.
-If you know some tricks we missed, tell us about it in the comments!
+If you know some tricks we missed, tell us about them in the comments!